How Do You Rank for Position Zero on Google?

 Start by researching the main keywords in your niche.
 What are customers or clients in your industry asking?
 What information could you offer that could potentially answer important questions?

 Keep in mind that snippets are more likely to be given to pages that already rank high (at least in the top 7-10 positions).
 Look at these top-ranking results first.
-Also, review the ‘People Also Ask’ section for more context.
+Also, review the ‘People Also Ask’ (also known as the quick answer section) section for more context.

 Start by analyzing your competitors’ high ranking web pages and narrowing down to those queries that could trigger featured snippets.